cpske/ISP/assignment/week10/auth-exercise.md

 This method is invoked when a user submits the TodoForm.
 The method sets the user attribute of the todo and the done flag.

+We need some code to insert the current user into the todo object's user attribute before saving it to the database.

 ```python
 @login_required
 def add_todo(request):